blueskyfish/heringsfish-cli/website/content/plugins/plugin-stop-derby.md

-title: Heringsfish - Plugin "Stop Database"
+title: Heringsfish - Plugin "Stop Derby Database"
 ---

 <span class="fa fa-plug fa-4x"></span>

-# Plugin "Start Database"
+# Plugin "Stop Derby Database"

-> This section describes the help for the plugin **Stop Database**.<br>
+> This section describes the help for the plugin **Stop Derby Database**.<br>
 > **Note**: This is only for the builtin Derby database server!